A Savage Christmas

 A Savage Christmas is a 2023 Australian comedy drama film directed by Madeleine Dyer, and starring Darren Gilshenan and Helen Thomson.

 Plot

 After years of estrangement, transgender woman Davina Savage returns home for Christmas with her new boyfriend.
-Expecting her transition to be the focus, it's instead overshadowed by family secrets and lies which threaten not only their lives, but another Christmas lunch.
+Expecting her transition to be the focus, it is instead overshadowed by family secrets and lies which threaten not only their lives, but another Christmas lunch.